bschulz81/hyperbolicfitdll/sources/readme_FM.txt

 // of a telescope.
 The test application expects a folder with fits files at different focuser positions and then interpolates
 // the focuser position where the telescope is at focus.

+// A CMakeLists.txt file is provided in the sources folder.
+In order to compile FM and the library,
+// one has to change the paths for Open-CV and libfitsio headers and libraries at the places
+// where it is written in the comments of the CMakeLists.txt.

 // In order for this to work, the fits files need to have the focuser position recorded under either one of the following
 // Keywords: FOCUSPOS,FOCUSERPOS,FOCUSERPOSITION,FOCUSPOSITION,FOCUSMOTORPOSITION,FOCUSMOTORPOS